shireenf-ibm/stackrox/roxctl/netpol/connectivity/map/README.md

 The `--exposure` parameter prints the permitted connectivity with additional information of potential permitted connectivity to workload entities that may be matched by policy rules, but do not have a match in the input manifests.
 More details about exposure analysis and its output are [here](./exposure_analysis.md)

+The `--explain` parameter provides additional information of what resources (such as network policies, admin network policies, routes and more) contributed to allowing or denying a connectivity between any pair of nodes.\
+explainability report can help testing whether the configured resources induce connectivity as expected, and give hints to where the resources may be changed to achieve the desired result.

 When running in a CI pipeline, `roxctl netpol connectivity map` may benefit from the `--fail` option that stops the processing on the first encountered error.

 Using the `--strict` parameter produces an error "_there were errors during execution_" if any warnings appeared during the processing.
 Note that the combination of `--strict` and `--fail` will not stop on the first warning, as the interpretation of warnings as errors happens at the end of execution.